riceisacereal/advent-of-code/2022/Day06_n/notes.md

 # Window
 2022-12-06

-I have realized that I am actually stupid.
-I see a problem that sounds simple and straightforward, and I think it just works and ignore quite a few edge cases.

 My idea was just going through the line and checking if the next letter is the same as any letter in the previous 3, and if there was a duplicate, I would slide the window until the duplicate was out of the frame.
 Like so:
 ```
           ↓  ↓ next letter